fvaleri/strimzi-debugging/sessions/007/README.md

 ### Example: Cruise Control in action

 [Deploy Streams operator and Kafka cluster](/sessions/001).
 When the cluster is ready, add the `spec.cruiseControl` to Kafka CR and create a rebalance CR with default goals.
-Al Kafka pods will be rolled in order to add the CC metric agents, and a CC instance will be started.
-A new rebalance proposal ise created every 15 minutes based on the latest workload model.
+Al Kafka pods will be rolled in order to add the required metric agents, and a CC instance will be started.
+A new rebalance proposal is created every 15 minutes based on the latest workload model.

 ```sh
 $ kubectl apply -f sessions/007/crs